Parth099/College-Notes/CompSci/CIS4360 - Microservice Architecture/3 - Domain Driven Design (DDD) & Microservices.md

 ## Bounded Context
 A Bounded Context represents a *larger* organizational boundary.
 Within this *boundary* explicit responsibilities need to be carried out.

+When building models it gets progressively harder to build a single unified model as different sets of people call the same things with a different context.
+A "book" can mean different things to different departments, for one it may mean dimensions and weight(shipping) or it can mean price and discounts (sales).
 ### Example
 Imagine a warehouse business.
 Here are some sample activities going on here:
 + shipping items